Q. What are the meal plan choices for students living in the residence halls?

 A. Dining Dollars are a prepaid account to make purchases at WMU Dining Services locations.
-The WMU Dining Service Campus Cafés, which are retail locations throughout campus, accept Dining Dollars (along with cash, and some locations also accept MasterCard® or Visa®).
+The WMU Dining Services' campus cafés, which are retail locations throughout campus, accept Dining Dollars (along with cash, MasterCard®, Visa® or Discover®).
 Additionally, students can use their Dining Dollars to purchase a meal for a guest at the dining hall checker’s stand.
 Dining Dollars are loaded on the student’s Bronco ID card.
 The guest meal rate is deducted from the student's Dining Dollars account for individually purchased meals.
-(Please put a link to the guest meal rate page.)

 To use Dining Dollars, the student presents their valid Bronco ID card to the cashier or dining hall door checker.
 The purchase amount is deducted from the Dining Dollars account.
 The balance remaining in a Dining Dollars account is displayed on the cash register screen or card reader as the purchase is completed.
 Dining Dollars that are included with a meal plan and are not used by the end of the current semester do not roll over to any subsequent semester or session.